Key Features to Compare Auditing Tools

 - Has a mechanism to understand the current formula without

 having run a report or start a special dialog.
+(The Spreadsheet Detective's formula dialog does this.)

 - Provides a quick and efficient mechanism to navigate to a